SarahCreager/reading-note/class-01.md

 Computers use data to create models of the world.

-**Properties:** describe different components of a web page like the title.

 **Events:** a user action recognized by the computer.
-For example: clicking on email subscription form would trigger an event
+For example: clicking on email subscription form would trigger an event.

 ### How Browsers Work